'It is our turn to win' - Dortmund face PSG again in CL semis

 "We're a much more solid team than we were in September or even December."

-Striker Niclas Füllkrug said that it would be "nonsense" not to think about the final, and spoke of a "magical" night against Atletico where he restored Dortmund's lead at 3-2 after Atletico had rallied from two goals down to 2-2.
+Striker Niclas Füllkrug spoke of a "magical" night against Atletico where he restored Dortmund's lead at 3-2 after Atletico had rallied from two goals down to 2-2, and said they don't want to stop.

+"To Wembley via Paris?
+Of course that is the goal from now on.
+It would be nonsense not to say it," Füllkrug said.

 Sporting director Sebastian Kehl said Dortmund will prepare "in a highly focussed way" for PSG who for their part overturned a 3-2 home defeat against Barcelona with a 4-1 triumph over decimated opponents in Spain, with Mbappe netting a brace.